 Why Are FURminators Good For German Shepherds?

 So, why is the FURminator making so many waves?
-As it turns out, there are a number of advantages to using this specialized brush on your German shepherd.
+As it turns out, there are several advantages to using this specialized brush on your German Shepherd.
 Let’s take a look at the top 4 perks of this product in the sections below.

 Fit For Both The Topcoat And The Undercoat

 While a ‘shedding blade’ is commonly recommended for this type of grooming, that option comes with a serious caveat.
 The shedding blade, while good for the topcoat, can actually damage the fur on your dog’s undercoat quite easily.

 The FURminator is designed to work well with both the top and bottom coat, so it can remove hairs that are shedding, as well as loose or excess bits of fur on the undercoat without damaging it.
 The curved edge of this grooming tool is the key to this, as it’s more effective than the looped or straight blade design of the old-style deshedding blades.

 With regular brushing throughout the week, the FURminator can reduce shedding by as much as 90%.
 This is great news for you, your dog, and your furniture.
 As brushing is also good for the skin, this can help reduce dandruff, and the FURminator’s design makes it a much less abrasive option than the standard deshedder.